swigglyfish/Data-Science-Subfields/README.md

 - How often are these relevant data science subfields used together?
 - Which data science topics are most likely to remain relevant in the next five years?

-Both of the datasets I worked with can be found in this GitHub repository under the Datasets section.
-In part 1, I used the dataset "questions_2020.csv" and in part 2 I used the dataset "questions_201_2020.csv".
+Both of the datasets I worked with are located in this GitHub repository within the Datasets folder.
+In part 1, I examined "questions_2020.csv" and in part 2 I examined "questions_201_2020.csv".